Aloo gosht is an Indian or Pakistani curry featuring lamb or mutton & potatoes slowly cooked in a rich and generously spiced gravy!

 Like my recent achar gosht recipe this dish can be cooked with either lamb or mutton.

 This recipe cooks low and slow in the oven for 3 hours leading to the most tender meat.
-It is a similar process to the one I use for my Beef Bhuna recipe and it makes your house smell divine!
+It is a similar process to the one I use for my Beef Bhuna and lamb bhuna recipes, it makes your house smell divine!

 The sauce is a rich and thick gravy thanks to some toasted gram flour and mashing some of the smaller potatoes before serving.

 As for flavour, we have a light sweet and sour vibe going on.
 We add both lime pickle and tamarind and balance that with buttery sweet jaggery.